dictyBase/Migration/stock-data-migration/export_validation.md

 ---

-***Strain phenotype possible conflict***: there are 1425 strains with phenotypes annotated in the database.
+***Strain phenotype notes***: there are 1425 strains with phenotypes annotated in the database.
 However, the file `strain_phenotype.tsv` has 4,254 unique DB_ids, which means that strain phenotypes come from the following statement:

 ```sql
 /* Phenotype (7742) -> strain_phenotype.tsv */